gee-community/geemap/README.rst

 * Exporting Earth Engine FeatureCollection to other formats (i.e., shp, csv, json, kml, kmz) using only one line of code.
 * Exporting Earth Engine Image and ImageCollection as GeoTIFF.
 * Extracting pixels from an Earth Engine Image into a 3D numpy array.
+* Calculating zonal statistics by group (e.g., calculating land over composition of each state/country).

 Installation
 ------------